-I am not sure if you feel it yet, but there is a crispness in the air over the weekend, that makes me smile.
-We jaunted into the city for a bit over the weekend and even found red leaves on the ground.
-Fall is just around the corner.
-Another sign was the abundance of apples in the market.
-I really cannot wait to fill our kitchen with bowls of apples for snacking as well I am anxious to share some new apple recipes I have been working on.
+I am not sure you feel it where you live, but there is a crispness in the air that makes me smile.
+We left the city for the weekend and even spied golden fall colors on the ground.
+Fall is almost here.
+Another sign was the abundance of apples that are showing up at the markets.
+I really cannot wait to fill our kitchen with bowls of apples for snacking.
+I am also anxious to share some new apple recipes I have been working on.
 Some are sweet.
 Some are savory.
 Some are meant for drinking with your sweetie.
 This recipe for Granny Smith Apples, Brussels Sprouts, and Pancetta is savory and a great side dish.

-This week over at the Back Burner everyone is talking about apples.
-You are not going to want to miss this … I snuck a peek and it is delicious.
-For instance I am going to be sharing this favorite new side dish, which is made with salty pancetta, tart green apples and brussels sprouts.
+This week on the Back Burner everyone is talking about apples.
+You are not going to want to miss this, I snuck a peek and it is delicious.
+I am going to be sharing this favorite new side dish, which is made with salty pancetta, tart green apples, and brussels sprouts.
 Not only is this side dish perfect fall food for right now; but, don’t you think it would be a lovely holiday dish?
 It is texture rich and full of flavor.

 - 4 ounces pancetta, rough dice